TAMU-ESP/BioZPulse-Sim-Platform/README.md

 - Install MATLAB.
 This is commercial software available from The MathWorks.
 For system requirements and installation instructions, please refer to their documentation.
 - Install LTSPICE Simulator.
 It is a free SPICE simulator from Analog Devices.
 Download link: https://www.analog.com/en/design-center/design-tools-and-calculators/ltspice-simulator.html
 - Update the variable "net.param.ltspice_path" in MATLAB function "spice_netlist_3d_run_fn.m" with your LTSPICE.exe path
-- Run the required MATLAB function
+- Run the MATLAB functions similar to the example MATLAB script.

 Notes: